bipio-server/bipio/README.md

 Bips are configured by defining a graph ([hub](https://bip.io/docs/resource/rest/bip#resource_rest_bip_hubs)) across nodes (channels).
 Channels perform a discrete unit of work and emit a predictable result, they can be arranged on a bip's hub in meaningful ways.
 Channels are largely decoupled from the graph resolution platform in self contained collections called Pods.
-Feel free to roll your own favorite integration by getting started with [Pods and Channels](https://github.com/bipio-server/bipio/wiki/Pods-and-Channels), then jump in an [Install Your First Pod](https://github.com/bipio-server/bipio/wiki/Getting-Started-:--Installing-Pods).
+Feel free to roll your own favorite integration by getting started with [Pods and Channels](https://github.com/bipio-server/bipio/wiki/Pods-and-Channels), then jump in and [Install Your First Pod](https://github.com/bipio-server/bipio/wiki/Getting-Started-:--Installing-Pods).

 Bips can be given public facing endpoints over HTTP or SMTP which can trigger content for processing.
 For example, a Bip could collect simple logs, model an integrated workflow, or be a rules based email service pushing one message to all your connected